Inclement weather protocols

 Non-exempt (i.e., hourly) employees required to work on campus during an inclement weather closure are compensated at a rate twice their regular hourly wage for four hours or all hours worked during a closure, whichever is greater.

 Exempt (i.e., salaried) employees required to work on campus during a closure do not receive extra pay because they receive the same salary irrespective of the number of hours worked.

-Employees scheduled to work but not required to come to campus to work during a closure (and not on vacation or other leave) receive their regular pay for all the hours they are scheduled to work during a closure, irrespective of whether work from home.
+Employees scheduled to work but not required to come to campus to work during a closure (and not on vacation or other leave) receive their regular pay for all the hours they are scheduled to work during a closure, irrespective of whether they work from home.

-During closure, it is likely that many staff members will be required to work from home.
+During a closure, it is likely that many staff members will be required to work from home.
 Staff who work from home are compensated at their regular rate and do not receive extra pay.